kaiyiz/Push-Relabel-OT/README.md

 To use our algorithm or reproduce our experiments, simply install the following dependencies in your python environment and run the code.

-For the first part, our algorithm implmentaion requires:
+For the first part, our algorithm implementation requires:

 - [NumPy](https://numpy.org/install/) v1.21
 - [PyTorch](https://pytorch.org/) v1.10